programfiction/programfiction/CSharpCodeReview.md

 I have worked in various teams settings and work environments.
 Many times I have been invited to perform a code review for a friend who is not part of my team or rather
 I am not part of their team.
 But what I admire and appreciate here is the fact that someone reached out to another dev/architect in case their team's developers is either not available or busy with critical production issues.
 Such a mindset empowers the team to deliver the best written code.
 - Use of `SonarLint` (is an IDE extension) that helps you detect and fix quality issues as you write code.
-Lke a spell checker, SonalLint squiggles  flaws so that they can be fixed before committing code
+Lke a spell checker, SonarLint squiggles  flaws so that they can be fixed before committing code
   - Read more: [Sonar Lint addon Vs2019 ](https://marketplace.visualstudio.com/items?itemName=SonarSource.SonarLintforVisualStudio2019)
   - Sonar Analyzer: `C#` nuget package manager